-The fair value of financial assets and liabilities traded in active markets is subsequently based on their quoted market prices at the end of the reporting period without any deduction for estimated future selling costs.
-The quoted market price used for financial assets held by the Group is the current bid price, and the quoted market price for financial liabilities is the current asking price.
+The fair value of financial assets and liabilities traded in active markets is subsequently based on their quoted market prices at the end of the reporting period without any deduction for estimated future selling

 The fair value of financial assets and liabilities that are not traded in an active market are determined using valuation techniques.
 Accordingly, there may be a difference between the fair value at initial recognition and amounts determined using a valuation technique.
 If such a difference exists, the Group recognises the difference in profit or loss to reflect a change in factors, including time that market participants would consider in setting a price.